ArPapageorgiou/DotNetProjects/ProJects_CleanArchitecture_ADO_EF_ASP.NET/AggregateApi/README.txt

 ## 1. Introduction

 The API Aggregation Service consolidates data from multiple external APIs and provides a unified endpoint for accessing the aggregated information.
-This service supports integration with multiple APIs and offers functionalities for filtering, sorting, and performance optimization.
+This service supports integration with various APIs and offers functionalities for filtering, sorting, and performance optimization.

 **Integrated APIs:**

 - **[WeatherBit API](https://www.weatherbit.io/):** Provides weather data for various locations, including current weather conditions and forecasts.
 - **[News API](https://newsapi.org/):** Delivers news articles based on specific keywords.
-Users can retrieve the latest news and headlines from various sources around the world.
+Users can retrieve the latest news and headlines from various sources worldwide.
-- **[Football API](https://www.api-football.com/):** Provides football standings and related data.
+- **[Football API](https://www.api-football.com/):** Provides football standings and related data, such as team rankings, points, goals, and match statistics for the Greek league.

 ## 2. Getting Started